 Tinnitus is the perception of a sound that has no external source.
-Some of the more common sounds reported are: ringing, humming, buzzing, and cricket-like chirps.
-Tinnitus may often occur with hearing loss.
+Some of the more common sounds reported are ringing, humming, buzzing, and cricket-like chirps.
+It may often occur with hearing loss.

 Call 704-295-3300 to Schedule a Tinnitus Appointment

 Tinnitus is a symptom, not a disease itself, so it can have a number of causes.
 It is most often caused by hearing loss, specifically damage to the inner ear.
 Hearing loss is often due to aging or loud noise exposure.
 It can also be caused by thyroid problems, blood circulation problems, head or neck injuries, and some medications.

 In addition to hearing loss, the condition can be a sign of ear-related problems such as wax buildup or ear infections, or even a benign tumor on the auditory nerve.